-5.00 APPENDICES 5.01 None.
+5.00 APPENDICES 5.01 None

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Contact Officer: Stephen O Jones - Chief Officer (Streetscene & Transportation) Telephone: 01352 704700 E-mail: stephen.o.jones@flintshire.gov.uk
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS

+6.01 Contact Officer: Stephen O Jones - Chief Officer (Streetscene & Transportation)

+Telephone: 01352 704700

+E-mail: stephen.o.jones@flintshire.gov.uk

-7.00 GLOSSARY OF TERMS 7.0 EURO VI - This is the latest diesel engine emission legislations bein by the European Commission.
-Since 1993, when the very first legislation was introduced for trucks and buses, the European Corr has regulated the amount of pollutants coming out of the exhaust of engine.
-In particular, the Commission identified two key constituent the exhaust stream - Oxides of Nitrogen or 'NOx', and 'Particulat (basically soot particles) - as being harmful, and which needed controlled and reduced.
-As a result, over the past 20 years, E engine makers have invested heavily in developing new technolo has seen the levels of NOx and PM (as well as other elements such burnt hydrocarbons) in the exhaust of all new diesel engine trucks a falling dramatically, with a consequent improvement in air-quality.
-S been the response of the manufacturers to the challenge of exhaust emissions that the air coming out of the exhaust of a Europ engine is cleaner than ever before, with permitted NOx levels red 75% compared with the previous Euro 5 standard.
-And due to 'Euro 1' nmission f a diesel nts within e Matter' ed to be European gy which ch as un- nd buses Such has reducing o 6 diesel duced by governing the way particulates have to be measured, the reduction in PM is closer to 99%.
+7.00 GLOSSARY OF TERMS 7.01 (1) EURO VI - This is the latest diesel engine emission legislations being driven by the European Commission.
+Since 1993, when the very first 'Euro 1' legislation was introduced for trucks and buses, the European Commission has regulated the amount of pollutants coming out of the exhaust of a diesel engine.
+In particular, the Commission identified two key constituents within the exhaust stream - Oxides of Nitrogen or 'NOx', and 'Particulate Matter' (basically soot particles) - as being harmful, and which needed to be controlled and reduced.
+As a result, over the past 20 years, European engine makers have invested heavily in developing new technology which has seen the levels of NOx and PM (as well as other elements such as un-burnt hydrocarbons) in the exhaust of all new diesel engine trucks and buses falling dramatically, with a consequent improvement in air-quality.
+Such has been the response of the manufacturers to the challenge of reducing exhaust emissions that the air coming out of the exhaust of a Euro 6 diesel engine is cleaner than ever before, with permitted NOx levels reduced by 75% compared with the previous Euro 5 standard.
+And due to changes governing the way particulates have to be measured, the reduction in PM is closer to 99%.
 The arrival of Euro VI also sees the cost of manufacturing and the incorporation of these new technologies, passed on through to the customer, and in some case increases in excess of £10,000 for like-for-like vehicles have been seen.

-Demand Planning: This is a business-planning process that enables the supplier to create reliable and agreed forecasts, as an input to service planning processes, logistics, and supply chain management for vehicle provision and associated resources.
+(2) Demand Planning: This is a business-planning process that enables the supplier to create reliable and agreed forecasts, as an input to service planning processes, logistics, and supply chain management for vehicle provision and associated resources.
 Effective demand planning can guide users to improve the accuracy of service planning and budgetary forecasting, whilst aligning inventory levels with peaks and troughs in demand, and enhancing efficiencies for a vehicle provision and service delivery.